 The male and female Williamson’s Sapsuckers made forays to their wells quite often to gather ants for their young.
 It was challenging to get images of the two when they flew away from the cavity due to lighting conditions and the difficulty in knowing exactly when they would fly.

-This pair of Williamson’s Sapsuckers have unknowingly benefited other secondary cavity nesters by excavating nesting cavities that the Tree Swallows and House Wrens will be able to use for years to come and if you ask me that makes this Sapsucker Tree magical.
+This pair of Williamson’s Sapsuckers have unknowingly benefited other secondary cavity nesters by excavating nesting cavities.
+Swallows, bluebirds and wrens and nuthatches will be able to use the cavities for years to come and if you ask me that makes this a Magical Sapsucker Tree.

 All images were taken using my Nikon D7100 and my Nikkor 200-400mm VR lens with the 1.4x TC attached.
 I am wiped out after the trip and haven’t the energy to place all of my techs here today.